mingcheng/aigitcommit/README.md

 ![screenshots](./assets/screenshots.png)

-A simple tool to help you write Git semantic commit messages by using AI.
+A simple tool to help you write Git semantic commit messages using AI.

 ## References